Battling addiction and ready for treatment?

 Warning Signs of Co-Occurring Disorders

 It might be hard to determine whether you have a co-occurring disorder.
-Still, some potential red flags might indicate you are struggling with a substance use disorder and a mental health disorder.
+Still, some potential red flags might indicate you are struggling with substance use and mental health disorders.

 Some warning signs of comorbidity include: